 Ask for things or make suggestions rather than making orders.
 (So “Could I” or “Do you think we should” instead of “You should” or “You must”.)

 Remember to use polite modals as well: would, could, may and so on.
-Here are some examples of how you can use these modals in polite words and expressions.

 Don’t be that person who always complains or tries to get out of a task.
 Instead, show your boss that you’re happy to be in the job and pleased to learn new things.
 If a boss sees that you’re enthusiastic, you’re more likely to get interesting projects to do, and you’ll also become known as a good worker.